bschulz81/hyperbolicfitdll/README.md

 // rejection_method  is a parameter that specifies the method which is used to reject outliers.
-// Assume you have n datapoints.The ransac works by searching through either all or (if there are many outliers to remove) randomly generated so - called minimal combinations
+// Assume you have n datapoints.
+The algorithm works by searching through either all or (if the binominal coefficient of points over the number of outliers is larger than 20 over 10) randomly generated so - called minimal combinations
 // of m=n - maximum_number_of_outliers points.
+//
+//
-// The ransac searches for the best combination of points with the lowest error, based on linear regression, or repeated median regression.
+// The algorithm searches for the best combination of points with the lowest error, based on linear regression, or repeated median regression.
 // For each minimal combination, the points outside of this minimal set of m points are considered.

 // The error between the fit w of a minimal combination and a measurement at a motor position x is given by err_p=p(x)-w(x).